-A.R.S. § 48-242 (C)(1): A subtraction is allowed for the contribution related to that portion of the electric system related to pumping water.
+A.R.S. § 48-242(C)(1): A subtraction is allowed for the contribution related to that portion of the electric system related to pumping water.

-A.R.S. § 48-242 (C)(2): A deduction of \$10,000 is allowed from the gross contribution.
+A.R.S. § 48-242(C)(2): A deduction of \$10,000 is allowed from the gross contribution.

-A.R.S. § 48-242 (C)(3): Certain taxes or assessments paid to any political subdivision during the preceding calendar year may be deducted from the gross contribution.
+A.R.S. § 48-242(C)(3): Certain taxes or assessments paid to any political subdivision during the preceding calendar year may be deducted from the gross contribution.

-A.R.S. § 48-242 (C)(4): The annual average of the total water costs devoted to municipal use during the last three calendar years is deductible from the gross contribution.
+A.R.S. § 48-242(C)(4): The annual average of the total water costs devoted to municipal use during the last three calendar years is deductible from the gross contribution.

 The effect of these subtractions from the gross contribution amount is that the district in question pays a certain percentage of the gross contributions.
-The primary contributor, Salt River Project, paid approximately 80.44% of the tax that would have been levied in fiscal year 2010/11 had they been legally bound to pay property tax.
+The primary contributor, Salt River Project, paid approximately 84.07% of the tax that would have been levied in FY 2012 had they been legally bound to pay property tax.
 Given the repeal of the state rate, the dollar expenditure that previously appeared in this report is no longer applicable.
 However, because the exemptions filter through to the tax base at the local level, descriptions of the exemptions remain.

-INDIVIDUAL INCOME TAX EXPENDITURES - FISCAL YEAR 2010/11
+INDIVIDUAL INCOME TAX EXPENDITURES - FISCAL YEAR 2012

-The Arizona Department of Revenue collected almost \$2.4 billion in resident individual income taxes from 2009 tax returns filed in calendar year 2010, before credits.
-In the same tax year, the state allowed exemptions, deductions, exclusions, and credits worth as much as \$2.0 billion in tax liability.
-This report details the value of each of these exemptions, deductions, exclusions, credits and preferential rates.
+The Arizona Department of Revenue collected almost \$2.8 billion in resident individual income taxes from 2010 tax returns filed in calendar year 2011, before credits.
+This report details each of the individual income tax exemptions, deductions, exclusions, credits and preferential rates.